-Woul d the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact c) A substantial permanent increase in ambient noise levels in the off-reservation vicinity of the project? d) A substantial temporary or periodic increase in ambient noise levels in the off-reservation vicinity of the project?
-XII.
-Population and Housing Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Induce substantial off-reservation population growth? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere off-reservation?
+Woul d the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Exposure of off-reservation persons to noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of off-reservation persons to excessive groundborne vibration or groundborne noise levels? c) A substantial permanent increase in ambient noise levels in the off-reservation vicinity of the project? d) A substantial temporary or periodic increase in ambient noise levels in the off-reservation vicinity of the project?

 XIII.
+Population and Housing

+Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Induce substantial off-reservation population growth? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere off-reservation?

+XIV.
+Public Services

-Public Services Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Result in substantial adverse physical impacts associated with the provision of new or physically altered off-reservation governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the off-reservation public services: Fire protection?
-Police protection?
-Schools?
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Result in substantial adverse physical impacts associated with the provision of new or physically altered off-reservation governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the off-reservation public services: